Master Classes & Residencies

 LED BY HUMMEL

-Hummel has been a guest speaker at countless colleges and universities throughout her career including Rutgers University, Washington & Lee University, James Madison University, University of Maryland/College Park, Marlboro College, Virginia Commonwealth University, Old Dominion University among others.
-She has sat on many panels and been a guest speaker for such institutions as ADF/American Dance Festival, Mid-Atlantic ACDF/American College Dance Festival, Movement Research, Abrons Arts Center, BAX/Brooklyn Arts Exchange, NYLA/New York Live Arts Fresh Tracks Series, among many others.
+Hummel has been a guest speaker at countless colleges and universities throughout her career including Rutgers University, Washington & Lee University, James Madison University, University of Maryland/College Park, Marlboro College, Virginia Commonwealth University, Old Dominion University, Temple University, Point Park, among others.
+She has sat on many panels and been a guest speaker for such institutions as ADF/American Dance Festival, Mid-Atlantic ACDA/American College Dance Association, Movement Research, Abrons Arts Center, BAX/Brooklyn Arts Exchange, NYLA/New York Live Arts Fresh Tracks Series, among many others.
 Beyond speaking extensively about her professional work as a choreographer, educator and organizer with Cora Dance, she has lead lectures and discussions on such topics as Parenting in the Arts, Community Engagement, Developing Age Appropriate Curriculum, Helping Administrators Understand the Role of Arts in Education among other topics.
 She is always eager to listen in, lead, learn and participate in conversations where her experience can serve communities, students or the field of dance.